PhilLockett/Enigma3/README.md

 from where it left off.

 ### Reflector Set-Up
-The choice box allows standard pre-configured reflectors to be selected.
+The choice box allows standard fixed configuration reflectors to be selected.

-Alternatively, the toggle allows for a reconfigurable reflector to be used.
+Alternatively, select 'CONFIGURABLE' to use a reconfigurable reflector.
 Twelve loop-back wired pairs must be defined using the pair-select pop-up window after clicking the 'Edit' buttton.

-The thirteenth pair is assumed from the two remaining unused letters.
+**Note:** _the thirteenth pair is assumed from the two remaining unused letters._

 ### Rotor Set-Up
 By default, Enigma3 functions as a 3 Rotor machine, allowing the Left, Middle